 Seattle Preparatory School is an independent Catholic Jesuit secondary school governed by a Board of Trustees comprised mostly of lay persons.
 It depends on tuition, fundraising, and its own resource management for its financial operation and viability.
 It receives no regular funding from the state or Church.

 While every effort is made to keep tuition costs at a reasonable level, tuition is subject to increase each year.
-The tuition for the 2013-2014 school year is $16,300.
-In addition, a $500 non-refundable registration fee is due at the time of spring registration.
+The tuition for the 2015-2016 school year is $17,300.
+In addition, a $600 non-refundable registration fee is due at the time of spring registration.
 Tuition may be paid in one payment or in ten installments.

 Below are five examples of current Prep students and their awards.
 As there are many qualitative and quantitative factors at play in each scenario, awards may vary, even given similar financial profiles, depending on the relative merits of the students and funds available.

-Seattle Preparatory School’s policy for determining tuition assistance is based upon the belief that all those ethically and/or legally responsible for a child’s upbringing must participate in the process.
+Seattle Preparatory School’s policy for determining assistance is based upon the belief that all those ethically and/or legally responsible for a child’s upbringing must participate in the process.
 This principle applies to all parents, including those who are separated or divorced.
-Because of this, Seattle Prep requires parents to submit a tuition assistance application and the corresponding backup before their child’s file can be considered for assistance.
+Because of this, Seattle Prep requires parents to submit a tuition scholarship application and the corresponding backup before their child’s file can be considered for assistance.
 In the case of separation or divorce, each parent should submit their backup documentation and application separately.
 Once all files are complete, they will be evaluated to determine an “ability to pay” per family.
 It is the parents’ responsibility to determine the amount each parent will contribute to tuition.
 Non-working parents may have minimum wage imputed if all children in the home are school aged.

-Applying for Tuition Assistance
+Applying for Seattle Prep Tuition Scholarships

 Click here for complete step by step instructions.